How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 Are the photos in natural light?
 Good artists photograph their work in daylight, sometimes at an angle to show texture.
 Purely digital mockups of a painting hanging in a 3D-rendered living room should not be the only images provided.

 Does the paint behave like paint?
-Real watercolor has a particular quality to its edges.
-Hard edges where water dried.
-Soft passages where a wash was dropped wet-into-wet.
-Blooms and backruns.
+Real watercolor has a particular quality to its edges — hard where water dried, soft where a wash was dropped wet-into-wet.
+Blooms.
+Backruns.
 Printed reproductions tend to be too perfect, too uniform.

 4. Understand the Difference Between Originals and Prints

-This is the distinction that matters most, and it is where the most confusion (and deception) happens.
+This is the distinction that matters most, and it is where the most confusion — and deception — happens.
+For both Indian buyers and international collectors, understanding this table before browsing is worth several minutes of your time.

 Watch out for the word "Giclée."
 It is not a synonym for original.
 A giclée is a high-quality inkjet print.
 It can be beautiful and collectible, but it is a reproduction.
 Any honest seller will say so plainly.